 - Preheat oven to 350 degrees.
 Grease and flour a 10 cup bundt pan.

 - In medium microwavable bowl, microwave the filling ingredients on high for about 30 seconds, stirring halfway through.
 If needed, continuing microwaving at 10 second intervals until filling is melted and smooth.
 Set aside.

-- In a large bowl, beat the cake mix, water, butter, 1/2 teaspoon almond extract, eggs and pudding mix with and electric mixer until smooth.
+- In a large bowl, beat the cake mix, water, butter, 1/2 teaspoon almond extract, eggs, pudding mix and maraschino cherry juice with an electric mixer until smooth.
 Fold in the cherries.
 Spoon half of the batter into prepared pan and spread evenly.

 - Bake for 15 minutes.
 Remove pan from oven and immediately drop spoonfuls of filling over batter, keeping filling away from sides of pan.
 Carefully spoon remaining batter over top and spread evenly.
 Bake and additional 45 minutes longer, or until toothpick inserted near center comes out almost clean and cake springs back when touched lightly in center.